Lanyard Breakaway Switch Safety Alert

 Lanyard Coil Breakaway Switches

-We do not recommend coil breakaway switches.
-Although they appear high tech, this type of connection cannot be adjusted to pull the breakaway pin in an emergency.
+We recommend coil breakaway switches be adjusted correctly.
+Although they appear high-tech, this type of connection cannot be adjusted to pull the breakaway pin in an emergency.

-For example, with the chains at full stretch in an emergency situation, this type of coil lanyard cannot be pulled therefore, cannot engage trailer brakes.
+For example, with the chains at full stretch in an emergency, this type of coil lanyard cannot be pulled and, therefore, cannot engage trailer brakes.

-Lanyards must be installed correctly and checked at every service by a caravan dealer.
+Lanyards require correct installation and inspection at every service by a caravan dealer.

 Breakaway Pins